9.1.2. OTHER REIMBURSEMENTS

 2. Computer Hardware and Software

 Due to ownership, warranty, and licensing issues, all computer hardware and software purchases must be purchased using the Procard or a purchase order through POINT Plus; therefore, faculty or staff will not be reimbursed for such items.
-A one-time exception may be requested from the Director of Procurement and Payment Services under extenuating or emergency circumstances, and may be rejected.
+A one-time exception may be requested from the assistant vice president for procurement, contracts, and payment services under extenuating or emergency circumstances, and may be rejected.
 If Texas sales tax was charged, it will not be reimbursed.

 Applications purchased for university-owned tablets, such as iPads, from online stores such as the iTunes Store are allowable reimbursements for faculty or staff but the applications must be business-related.
 For more information, refer to 7.7.6.
 Purchase and Payment Methods For Technology Purchases.
 The accounts used must allow this type of purchase and should be coded as object code 1842.
 The Procard may also be used to purchase applications and will not require an exception.